oshears/oshears-website-content/index/index.md

 ---
 I am a computer hardware engineering with 5+ years of FPGA/ASIC design and machine learning experience.
 Currently I am working as a research engineer at USC Information Sciences Institute.
 I actively develop for and research the latest Xilinx FPGA architectures (Versal, UltraScale+, Series 7) to provide full-device hardware assurance.
 I also support ASIC design efforts including SoC IP design, integration and verification.

+I am interested in opportunities to further expand my hardware experience through FPGA/ASIC designs for applications in VR/MR, biometrics, medical devices, and robotics.

 In my free time I love taking on hobby game development projects, exploring the National Parks, and taking care of my dogs Matcha and Mango!